Gaurav1745/gauravs-pizza/README.md

 export default firebaseConfig;
 ```

-Data needs to be stored in the following format:
+Data needs to be stored in the following format

 ```javascript
 [